-- Q is the quantity of taxi services demanded (in trip kilometres) - P is price per passenger kilometre.
+- Q is the quantity of taxi services demanded (in trip kilometres) - ▼ P is price per passenger kilometre.
 This is a combination of the flag fall, distance rate and waiting time.
-The CIE used meter data to estimate an average price per kilometre.
-Note that the price can differ across shifts if prices are different at different times of the day, as is currently the case for Sydney taxi fares (due to the night time surcharge on the distance rate). - W is waiting time for the taxi user (in minutes). - CQ is a constant set to the estimated trip kilometres for each shift in 2012/13 (based on data from the CIE's 2011 cost survey of operators and drivers). - $\beta_P$ is the elasticity of demand to price and $\beta_W$ is the elasticity of demand to waiting time.
-The value of the elasticity of demand to price parameter ( $\beta_P$ ) is an assumption made by the CIE after a review of the literature.
-Rather than trying to estimate a separate elasticity of demand to waiting time, the CIE converted waiting time to a dollar value by making an assumption about passengers' value of time, then applied the same elasticity of demand.
+Meter data was used to estimate an average price per kilometre.
+Note that the price can differ across shifts if prices are different at different times of the day, as is currently the case for Sydney taxi fares (due to the night time surcharge on the distance rate). - W is waiting time for the taxi user (in minutes). - ▼ C_Q is a constant set to the estimated trip kilometres for each shift in 2012/13 (based on data from our 2011 cost survey of operators and drivers). - $ightharpoonup eta_P$ is the elasticity of demand to price and eta_W is the elasticity of demand to waiting time.
+The value of the elasticity of demand to price parameter (eta_P) is an assumption made after a review of the literature.
+Rather than trying to estimate a separate elasticity of demand to waiting time, waiting time is converted to a dollar value by making an assumption about passengers' value of time, and elasticity of demand is applied.